K8-Team/api/README.md

 These variables need to be set

-## Workflow triggered on 'push' event to main branch of repo!!!
+## ⚠️ Workflow triggered on 'push' event to main branch of repo ⚠️

 ## Workflows Description